 This assists AIRAH to better understand what information is of interest to you and to improve the content and services to you.

-This section applies to the AIRAH websites under the domain names airah.org.au; Fairair.com.au; mycoolingtower.com.au; Calculatingcool.com.au; airahindustrydirectory.com.au.
+This section applies to the AIRAH websites including but not limited to: airah.org.au; Fairair.com.au; mycoolingtower.com.au; Calculatingcool.com.au; airahindustrydirectory.com.au; hvac&rsearch.com.au; hvac&rnews.org.au.
 AIRAH uses Google Analytics to collect a range of information about your interactions with our websites and AIRAH in general.
 Google Analytics is also used to collect information from the browsers.

 The information collected includes IP address, domain name, date and time of visit, the pages visited and time spent on each page, whether you have visited the site before and what site referred the visitor to the web page.
 We use this information to evaluate the effectiveness of our website and the level of interest in particular pages or PIA campaigns.